wolfgangj/okami/README.md

 Forth may not exactly be modern technology, but I believe it can be in a productive partnership with it (like Unix is).

-Being a tool for real-world usage means that it won't be maximally elegant.
+Being a tool for real-world usage means that it won't be incredibly elegant.
 To get stuff done, compromises are usually required.
 So `okami` does not pursuit minimalism to the extreme, nor will it be entirely consistent or anything like that.
 However, it needs to keep a really simple and clear core model or it would be a complete failure.